MY STORY

 Second Visit to the Hospital

 About 6 month went by, and my grandma and I spent our days doing our usual things.
 Nothing much had changed ever since the incident and things seemed to be back on track.
-I was a little bit more tense day by day because I could never predict when my grandmother would collapse so I had to be more patient with how I treated her.
-It's not like I was being mean to her, but there were things that were really frustrating because I was a fully functioning human being yet she was slowly breaking down.
-Ever since she had come back from the hospital though, she was starting to lose a lot of mobility very quickly.
+I was a little bit more tense day by day because I could never predict when my grandmother would collapse, so I had to be more patient with how I treated her.
+Ever since she had come back from the hospital, she was starting to lose a lot of mobility very quickly.
 It was very concerning because many of the things that were easy for her to do were no longer plausible and she needed my help very often.
 It's not difficult helping the needy every once in a while, but having to be there at almost every moment is very stressful and sometimes I would react in ways where most would feel ashamed.

 On one faithful morning, no different to my previous mornings, I was abruptly awoken by the land line telephone ringing across the room: my grandma usually picks up the phone.
 To add an extra layer to the chaos someone was knocking on the door, and I was barely able to gather myself because my head was still feeling numb from a fair amount of alcohol abuse from the night before.
 I begrudgingly picked myself up, walked out of my room over to the living room to be greeted by a horrifying scene.
 The telephone was still ringing, and on the ground there was human feces dragged across the floor starting from the bathroom to the living room all the way across to my grandmothers room.
 The phone was still ringing, my grandmother was sprawling on the floor and someone was still knocking the the door.
 My mind was feeling very numb from the intoxication of alcohol, I was shocked at what I had awoken to, it was a weekday and I had to go to work pretty soon, the phone was still ringing and someone was still knocking on the god damn fucking door.